TaigaTi/Battle-of-the-Algorithms-I/docs/competition_brief.md

 ## Algorithm Submission

-To participate in the **Battle of the Algorithms**, each developer will need to submit their AI algorithm as a Python script that can be executed by the backend during match execution.
+To participate in the **Battle of the Algorithms**, each developer will need to submit their AI algorithm as a Python script that can be executed during a bracket.
 Here are the key steps for submitting and integrating your algorithm into the tournament:

 ### Submission Deadline
 - All algorithm submissions **must be received by 3:00 PM on June 7th**.